Emergency Management Advisory Committee (EMAC)

 For more information on EMAC or any of the priority work areas, please contact HLS.Region6@kingcounty.gov.
 All meetings are open to the public.

 Committee Meetings: Second Wednesday of the month, 10 - 11:30 a.m.

 Committee Lead: Nicholas Gibbons, King County Emergency Management

 - SCIPT Gap Analysis Tool

 - Review and update regional catastrophic plans - Coordination Plan, Transportation Annex, and Structural Collapse

-OEM Lead: TBD
+OEM Lead: Sasha Rector